Few things in the kitchen are more frustrating than peeling eggs.

-Seriously, who wants to take deviled egg to family Christmas party when they look like the dog took his share before you left the house?
+Seriously, who wants to take deviled eggs to the family Christmas party when they look like the dog took his share before you left the house?

 Once we got chickens I quickly realized the week-old egg trick would not work.
 Turns out a week doesn't necessarily make eggs “old” when you compare them to store-bought.
-Store bought eggs can be anywhere from a few weeks to a month old when you buy them.
+Store-bought eggs can be anywhere from a few weeks to a month old when you buy them.

-Easy-Peel Hard-Boiled Eggs
+Easy-Peel Hard-Boiled Eggs Method #1